MaterializeInc/materialize/doc/user/content/ops/optimization.md

   - /ops/speed-up/
 ---

 Use indexes to speed up queries.
 Improvements can be significant, reducing some query times down to single-digit milliseconds.
-In particular, when the query filters only by the indexed fields.
+In particular, when the query filters only by the fields of an index, then Materialize can look up just the desired values from the index.

-Building an efficient index for distinct **clauses** and **operators** can be puzzling.
-To create the correct one, use the following sections, separated by clauses, as a guide:
+Building an efficient index for various **clauses** can be puzzling.
+To create the correct one, use the following sections, organized by clauses, as a guide:

 * [`WHERE`](#where)
 * [`JOIN`](#join)